Is Red Bull’s RB19 the greatest F1 car ever? | KRDO

 The team’s ability to take to the new regulations like ducks to water (Bulls to tarmac?) is down in no small part to the continued technical wizardry of chief technical officer Adrian Newey.

 Newey has been designing F1 cars since 1988 and has won 12 Constructors’ Championships, split between his time at Williams, McLaren and Red Bull.
-He also helped seven different drivers to 12 – soon to be 13 – titles.
+He also helped seven different drivers to 13 titles.

 Red Bull team principal Christian Horner has described Newey as “the only bloke that can see air” in an interview with Red Bull.